 "The best way to prevent heart disease—to protect yourself from heart disease—is to know your numbers: cholesterol, blood pressure, weight, and blood sugar.
 These provide an indication of your heart health, and are all factors that can be managed with the help of your physician," Sandra Abramson, MD, Lankenau Heart Institute cardiologist at Lankenau Medical Center, part of Main Line Health.
 "You may not be able to change factors like your family history or your age, but you can control your health."

-Below, Dr. Abramson explores the four numbers women need to know, and why they're important.
+Below, Dr. Abramson explores the four healthy heart numbers women need to know, and why they're important.

 Your doctor has probably used a blood pressure cuff during office visits for as long as you can remember, and that's a good thing.
 Although it often presents with no symptoms, high blood pressure is a health risk that has been linked to heart disease, stroke, and heart attack, so regular check-ups are important.
 Blood pressure readings should begin at age 20, and continue at every doctor's appointment.